 Sustainability goals are a fundamental aspect of our strategic work.
-They aim to ensure that we are a resilient and futureproof property company, that our customers are satisfied and that we are one of the best employers.
+They aim to ensure that we are a resilient and future-proof property company, that our customers are satisfied and that we are one of the best employers.
 Our key goals are:

-- To achieve carbon neutral property management (Scopes 1 & 2) and cut our indirect Scope 3 emissions per GFA by half by the year 2030, compared with 2019 - All investment properties are to be environmentally certified to BREEAM In-Use standard, Very Good - All project properties will be certified to BREEAM-SE standard, Excellent - Energy efficiency with the target of an average of 70 kWh/sqm Atemp by 2025 - We want to be one of Sweden's best workplaces according to Great Place To Work, with a long-term target of 90 per cent
+- To achieve carbon neutral property management (Scopes 1 & 2) and cut our indirect Scope 3 emissions per GFA by half by the year 2030, compared with 2019 - All investment properties are to be environmentally-certified according to BREEAM In-Use, level Very Good - All project properties will be certified according to BREEAM-SE, level Excellent - Energy efficiency with the target of an average of 70 kWh/sqm Atemp by 2025 - We want to be one of Sweden's best workplaces according to Great Place To Work, with a long-term target of 90 per cent